 Giants' Brandon Belt: Returns to starting nine

-Belt (knee) is starting at first base and batting fourth Tuesday against the Blue Jays, Alex Pavlovic of NBC Sports Bay Area reports.
+Belt (knee) is starting at first base and batting fourth Friday against the Diamondbacks, Andrew Baggarly of The Athletic reports.

-Belt had been held out of the starting lineup for two straight contests due to knee soreness, but he clubbed a two-run homer Sunday in a pinch-hit appearance and evidently feels healthy enough to return following a scheduled off day.
+Belt was held out of Wednesday's lineup due to discomfort in his knee, but he's ready to roll after a few days off.
+He's slashing .192/.364/.423 with a homer and four RBI over his last 10 games.

 More News